-The dry bulk tanker industry is responsible for the transportation of materials, such as grains, coal, and cement, using road transportation, for mass transit.
-This industry plays a critical role in the supply chain of many industries, including agriculture, mining, and construction.
-Safety and environmental regulations are critical and essential consideration to ensure the protection of both the public and the environment.
+The dry bulk tanker industry is responsible for the transportation of materials, such as grains, coal, and cement.
+Dry bulk tankers rely on road transportation for mass transit, supporting the supply chain of many industries, including agriculture, mining, and construction.
+However, safety and environmental regulations are critical and essential considerations to ensure the protection of both the public and the environment.

 Accident Prevention